Install Infinite Scale on a Server

 -

-If the containers come up without reporting issues, you have successfully moved your Infinite Scale docker internal volumes to local paths.
+If the containers start up without any problems, you have successfully moved your Infinite Scale docker internal volumes to local paths.

 -